Reading time: 4 minutes

 What funds can you transfer to?

 UK pension funds are only eligible to be transferred to a fund that is recognised as a Qualifying Recognised Overseas Pension Scheme (QROPS) by the British government’s HMRC (Her Majesty’s Revenue and Customs) department.
-Any Australian superannuation fund that wishes to be eligible to receive UK pension transfers must therefore apply to the HRMC and satisfy their QROPS requirements.
+To be eligible to receive UK pension transfers, Australian super funds must apply to HRMC and satisfy their QROPS requirements.

 At the time of writing, there is only one retail super fund in Australia that is registered with the HMRC as a QROPS.
-This is the Australian Expatriate Superannuation Fund which was set up exclusively for the purpose of accepting UK pension transfers.
+This is the Australian Expatriate Superannuation Fund (registered under the name of its master trust, Tidswell Master Superannuation Plan) set up exclusively for the purpose of accepting UK pension transfers.

 What are the tax implications?

-The UK pension funds transferred to eligible Australian QROPS and are not taxed in Australia provided they are received within six months of the member:
+UK pension funds transferred to eligible Australian QROPS are not taxed in Australia provided they are received within six months of the member:

 - Becoming an Australian resident for tax purposes, or